Peoplesized/peoplesizedcom/_posts/2014-12-17-apes-mapper.md

 who: jonathan
 ---

 Tool for technical experts to visualise and explore data relating to ape populations.
-Offers 3 views of the data (graph, map and table), filterable and updating in realtime.
+Offered 3 views of the data (graph, map and table), filterable and updating in realtime.
 Built with simple static datasource, using BackboneJS.